evanmunro/lda-survey-exp/README.md

-### Replication code for "Latent Dirichlet Analysis of Categorical Survey Expectations"
+### Replication code for "Latent Dirichlet Analysis of Categorical Survey Responses"
 #### Author: Evan Munro and Serena Ng

 This repository contains data and code for our [paper](https://arxiv.org/abs/1910.04883), which uses hierarchical bayesian latent class models to summarize and interpret heterogeneity in categorical subjective expectations data.